 Our final town, but certainly not the least intriguing, is just over 100 miles east of Sofia in the Lovech Province of north-central Bulgaria.

 The town of Apriltsi has less than 3,000 residents, many of whom can’t speak English.
 However, you will love the views of the surrounding vistas and nature, and locals can tell you where the best ones are even without a handle on English.

 Apriltsi has only recently been put on the tourist map with major renovations within the town.
 Now, it is an attractive destination for fishing, mountaineering, horse-riding, cycling, tennis, and skiing enthusiasts.
 You can also find several hiking routes, a luxurious hunting center, a bunch of wild picnic sites, and excellent opportunities for bathing at the river banks in privacy.
 So, if you’re wondering where to visit in Bulgaria for outdoor adventures, this is a fantastic option.

 It is truly a haven for those looking for up-and-coming hot spots to travel in the Balkans.
 Here are several places to stay for those visiting Apriltsi for a night’s stay:

 - Vila Verbena

-You will be in awe of the secrets which are to be found hidden in these tiny Bulgaria towns, whether it is in the mountains or on the coast.
+You will be in awe of the secrets to be found in these tiny Bulgaria towns, whether in the mountains or on the coast.
 They prove that you don’t need to visit large cities to find some of the Bulgaria sights to see and activities to do.
 Even more so, some of the most famous places in Bulgaria are within the towns listed above.